 The following screenings have been classified as 12A by the BBFC.
 Films classified 12A contain material that is not generally suitable for children aged under 12.
 No one younger than 12 may see a 12A film in a cinema unless accompanied by an adult.

-- Please do not open your umbrellas during outdoor screenings as this can obstruct the view of others
+Rain: In the case of bad weather wrap up warm and bring raincoats, hoods and hats, but please do not open your umbrellas during outdoor screenings as this can obstruct the view of others

-- Smoking is strictly prohibited (including e-cigarettes!)
+Smoking is strictly prohibited in all indoor and outdoor screening venues (including e-cigarettes!)

 To ensure that all events organised by Waltham Forest Council run smoothly and are as enjoyable as possible for everyone, please be aware of the following terms and conditions of entry.
 Unless otherwise indicated, the following points relate to all Waltham Forest Council events.